Jason Kapono: Cleveland Cavaliers (2003–2004)

-Kapono only played 41 games and started 3 in his first NBA season, although he led the team in three-point field goal percent at 47.7%.
-He averaged 3.5 PPG for his rookie campaign.
-He became an efficient 3pt shooter and was also good from the free-throw line, shooting 83% from the stripe.
+Kapono only played 41 games and started 3 in his first NBA season, although he led the team in three-point field goal percent at .477, averaging 3.5 PPG for his rookie season.
+He became an efficient 3-point shooter and was also good from the free-throw line, shooting 83%.
 The Cavaliers finished the season 37–45 and missed the playoffs.

 Charlotte Bobcats (2004–2005)

 After his rookie season with Cleveland, he was selected by the Charlotte Bobcats in the 2004 expansion draft, where he increased his scoring average from 3.5 to 8.5 points per game.
 He also made the first block in Bobcats history.
-Kapono also increased his assist and rebound average this season, although his total FG% including 3pt% slightly declined.
-This was the Bobcats first ever season and the team was very young and had potential, although they were also inexperienced.
-The Bobcats finished the season with an 18–64 record and Kapono was a free agent.
-The Bobcats decided to not re-sign Kapono.
+Kapono also increased his assist and rebound average this season, although his total FG%, including his 3P%, slightly declined.
+This was the Bobcats first ever season and the team was very young and had potential, although they were very inexperienced.
+The Bobcats finished the season with an 18–64 record.
+Kapono was a free agent by the offseason, but the Bobcats decided to not re-sign him.

 Miami Heat (2005–2007)

-Instead, he was signed as a free agent by the Miami Heat where he was part of the 2005–06 NBA championship team.
-His scoring took a toll as he had a lesser role on this elite team.
-His scoring average dropped down to 4.1 for the season, and he only played 51 games in the season.
-But he won his first and only championship with the Heat.
-In the 2006–07 season, Kapono's points-per-game average and minutes played significantly increased, and he led the league in three-point percentage with .514, which is close to the all-time single-season three-point percentage record held by Kyle Korver (.536), and is the fourth best percentage in league season history.
+Kapono was signed as a free agent by the Miami Heat where he was part of the 2005–06 championship team.
+His scoring took a toll as he had a lesser role on the team, dropping down to 4.1 for the season, playing just 51 games in the season.
+Kapono won his first and only championship with the Heat during the 2006 NBA Finals.
+In the 2006–07 season, Kapono's points-per-game average and minutes played significantly increased, and he led the league in three-point percentage with .514, coming close to the all-time single-season three-point percentage record held by Kyle Korver (.536), and is the fourth best percentage in league season history.
 He averaged a career high in scoring, minutes, and rebounding.
-Kapono also won the Three-Point Contest in the 2007 All-Star Weekend three-point shoot-out competition by defeating Dirk Nowitzki and Gilbert Arenas in the final round with a score of 24 points which tied Mark Price's record for most points in a final round of the three-point contest.
-The 2006–2007 season is greatly considered to be the greatest season of his career due to his accomplishments and statistics.
+Kapono also won the Three-Point Contest in the 2007 All-Star Game three-point shoot-out competition by defeating Dirk Nowitzki and Gilbert Arenas in the final round with a score of 24 points, tying Mark Price's record for most points in a final round of the three-point contest.
+The 2006–07 season is greatly considered to be the best season of his career due to his accomplishments and statistics.
 Despite this, the defending champions had a disappointing season, finishing with an average 44–38 record and getting swept in the first round by the Chicago Bulls.